mgenware/daizong/README.md

   Options
-    --config, -c   Explicitly specify the config file --args         Arguments passed to the command of the target task --verbose      Print verbose information during execution
+    --config, -c   Explicitly specify the config file --verbose      Print verbose information during execution
     --private      Allow private tasks to be called from CLI --version, -v  Print version information